Leveraging joint sparsity in hierarchical Bayesian learning: Numerical results

 where $h=1/n$ is the distance between consecutive grid points.
 Note that $F$ has full rank but quickly becomes ill-conditioned.
 The noise vectors $\mathbf{e}_{1:4}$ in \cref{eq:deblurring_model} are i.i.d., with zero mean and a common variance $\sigma^2 = 10^{-2}$.
 To reflect our prior knowledge that the signals are piecewise constant, we use

-for the sparsifying operator. \cref{fig:deb_signal1_IAS_L4,fig:deb_signal2_IAS_L4} show the recovered first two signals using the IAS algorithm (to promote sparsity separately) and the proposed MMV-IAS algorithm (to promote sparsity jointly), respectively. \cref{fig:deb_signal1_GSBL_L4,fig:deb_signal2_GSBL_L4} report on the same test using the GSBL and MMV-GSBL algorithms.
+for the sparsifying operator. \cref{fig:deb_signal1_IAS_rp1_L4,fig:deb_signal2_IAS_rp1_L4} show the recovered first two signals using the IAS algorithm (to promote sparsity separately) and the proposed MMV-IAS algorithm (to promote sparsity jointly) for $r=1$, resulting in a globally convex objective function. \cref{fig:deb_signal1_IAS_rm1_L4,fig:deb_signal2_IAS_rm1_L4} show the same results for $r=-1$, resulting in a non-convex objective function. \cref{fig:deb_signal1_GSBL_L4,fig:deb_signal2_GSBL_L4} report on the same test using the GSBL and MMV-GSBL algorithms.
 The results demonstrate that incorporating joint sparsity into the IAS and GSBL algorithms improves signal recovery accuracy.

 The improved accuracy of the MMV-IAS and MMV-GSBL algorithms can be attributed to the use of a common hyper-parameter vector $\boldsymbol{\theta}$ that more accurately detects edge locations compared to separate hyper-parameter vectors $\boldsymbol{\theta}_{1:L}$ used in the IAS and GSBL algorithms.
-This is evident in \cref{fig:deb_signal_theta}, which shows the normalized estimated hyper-parameters produced by the MMV-IAS and MMV-GSBL algorithms for the first two signals.
+This is evident in \cref{fig:deb_signal_theta}, which shows the normalized estimated hyper-parameters produced by the IAS/GSBL and MMV-IAS/GSBL algorithms for the first two signals.
 While the MMV-IAS and MMV-GSBL algorithms accurately capture all edge locations, the IAS and GSBL algorithms produce visibly erroneous hyper-parameter profiles.
 The impact of missed true edge locations and false detection of others are clearly visible in \cref{fig:deb_signal1_GSBL_L4}, which shows that the MMV-GSBL approach eliminates the artificial edges around $0.1$ on the horizontal axis.
 Similarly, \cref{fig:deb_signal2_GSBL_L4} demonstrates that the MMV-GSBL approach retains the existing edges around $0.2$ on the horizontal axis, which are missed by the GSBL approach.

 The proposed MMV-IAS and MMV-GSBL algorithms have the additional advantage of quantifying uncertainty in the recovered signals, as described in \cref{sub:UQ_IAS} and \cref{rem:GSBL_UQ}.
 This is demonstrated in \cref{fig:deb_signal_CI}, which shows the $99.9\%$ credible intervals of the fully conditional posterior densities $\pi_{\mathbf{X}_1|\boldsymbol{\Theta}=\boldsymbol{\theta},\mathbf{Y}_{1:L}=\mathbf{y}_{1:L}}$ of the first recovered signal for the IAS, MMV-IAS, GSBL, and MMV-GSBL model.
 Here, $\mathbf{y}_{1:L}$ are the given noisy blurred MMVs and $\boldsymbol{\theta}$ is the estimated hyper-parameter vector.